adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 - 56 GitHub repos created
 - 884 GitHub contributions
 - 43 prototypes of various game genres
-- 1 prototype of a game that will become my [first mobile game release](http://www.adamwozniak.com/personal/first-mobile-video-game) (now available on [iOS](https://apps.apple.com/ca/app/super-shuffleboard/id1585158031) and [Android](https://play.google.com/store/apps/details?id=com.AdamWozniak.Shuffleboard))
+- 1 prototype of a game that has since become my [first mobile game release](http://www.adamwozniak.com/personal/first-mobile-video-game) (now available on [iOS](https://apps.apple.com/ca/app/super-shuffleboard/id1585158031) and [Android](https://play.google.com/store/apps/details?id=com.AdamWozniak.Shuffleboard))
-- A small, simple portfolio website showcasing my 43 prototypes [here](https://www.oncollisionenter.com/portfolio/)
+- A small, simple portfolio website showcasing my 43 prototypes [here](https://silver-hornet.github.io)
 - And a draft of this blog post

 It has been an incredible journey.
 Most of the 43 prototypes I created were from following tutorials, but 3 were my very own prototypes too.